It had its time of glory in the past. In ancient Greece, philosophy

 Of course, they do not.

-acknowledges and sums up the importance and relevance of top
+philosopher acknowledges and sums up the importance and

-of philosophy.But other philosophers prefer to reject such criticism
+academic practice of philosophy.But other philosophers prefer to

 More debates if you wish :